Rk1722/Machine-Learning-Projects/README.md

 Overview:

 A bunch of different projects which started off my exploration into machine learning and algorithmic trading.
-Some good projects here are Netflix Film Recommendation and Amazon item classifier.
+Some good projects here are Netflix Film Recommendation and Amazon Recommendation.
+(Recommendation1)